techwiizz/Scent-Haven/README.md

 In this project, we clean, analyse and visualise sales data for February 2024 Steps involved :

-Download the file
+-Download the file

-Import the file to Python
+-Import the file to Python

-Clean it
+-Clean it

-Perform Analysis
+-Perform Analysis

-Visualize it using Matplotlib
+-Visualize it using Matplotlib

 Feel free to give alternatives to my code so I can improve🌱